ariga/atlas/doc/md/guides/mysql/functional-indexes.md

 ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '/2)' at line 4
 ```

 Oops, that didn’t work!
-As we mentioned in the [Syntax](link_to_syntax_hashtag) section above, Expressions must be enclosed within parentheses in order to create a functional index.
+As we mentioned in the [syntax](link_to_syntax_hashtag) section above, expressions must be enclosed within parentheses in order to create a functional index.
 Let’s try this again with the correct syntax:

 ```sql
 CREATE INDEX